 Dental Onlays & Inlays

 Dr. Myles fits his patients for customized onlays by first taking an impression of the treatment area.
 He will place a temporary onlay on the surface of your tooth to prevent any further damage.
 Then, he will send the impression to an American-based dental laboratory.
-There, they will use durable, safe, and mercury-free materials to construct your crown to exact specifications.
+There, they will use strong, safe, and mercury-free materials to construct your crown to exact specifications.

 Within just a few days, the lab will deliver the tooth-colored porcelain crown to our office.
 Once you return to us, Dr. Myles will remove the temporary onlay.
 Then he will bond the natural-looking restoration to your tooth using high-strength dental resins.